 William spent his reign dealing with rebellions in both England and Normandy, and in 1086 ordered the creation of the 'Domesday Book', a survey of all landholding in most of England and parts of Wales.
 He was succeeded by his son William Rufus in 1087, who in died in mysterious circumstances in the New Forest in 1099.
 As soon as his death was announced, his younger brother Henry raced to Winchester to be crowned Henry I.Henry I's reign, was long, harsh but overall very peaceful.
 However, the death of his son, William the Aethling, in the White Ship disaster of 1120 left Henry's daughter, the Empress Matilda, as the only legitimate heir to the throne.
 Henry forced the barons to swear an oath to recognise Matilda as Queen, but on Henry's death in 1135, the majority of barons turned to the Empress' cousin, Stephen.

-The death of King Henry I (last son of William the Conqueror) in 1135 saw the country descend into a chaotic civil war between King Stephen and the Empress Matilda – the war raged for 19 years and was described as ‘the Anarchy’ and a time ‘When Christ and his saints slept’ by contemporary writers.
-By 1135, when King Stephen died (the last Anglo-Norman King), the country was devastated by war and virtually bankrupt.
+The death of Henry I saw the country descend into a chaotic civil war between King Stephen and the Empress Matilda – the war raged for 19 years and was described as ‘the Anarchy’ by contemporary writers.
+By 1154, when King Stephen died (the last Anglo-Norman King), the country was devastated by war and virtually bankrupt.